 You have a social media strategy in place.
 You have an idea of what you’re going to post, when you’re going to post it, and who you’re trying to reach with your social media strategy.
-You have your Twitter, LinkedIn, Facebook and Instagram accounts on lock, and a calendar to help you schedule all of your social media marketing campaigns well in advance.
+You have your Twitter, LinkedIn, Facebook and Instagram accounts populated with posts and a calendar to help you schedule all of your social media marketing campaigns well in advance.

 And you also have your content strategy.
 You have an editorial calendar for your blog.
 You know what types of topics you’re going to cover, whether it be a video, an infographic, interactive content, or a blog post.
 You may have a PR outreach strategy in place for some of your content campaigns.
 You know what content you’re going to produce and what goals you’re trying to achieve with that content.